OleksiiKova/rent-car-ireland/README.md

 #### Typography

-- Headings: Used the "Montserrat" font-family for all heading levels to ensure a modern and clean look.
+- Headings: The "Montserrat" font-family is used for all heading levels to ensure a modern and clean look.
-- Body Text: Utilized the default Bootstrap font settings for all other text to maintain consistency and readability across the site.
+- Body Text: The default Bootstrap font settings are utilized for all other text to maintain consistency and readability across the site.

 [Back To Top](#table-of-contents)